JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 **Link**

-Here is an example of defining a link between virtual-network and network policy.
-Note that `sequence` and `timer` are the properties for the `virtual-network-network-policy` link.
+XSD comment `<!--#IFMAP-SEMANTICS-IDL Link()-->` is used to mark a XSD element as a link from one identity to another.
+Here is an example of defining a link from virtual-network to network policy.
+Note that the link XSD element can be a nested structure with child nodes as the link property.
+In this the following example, `sequence` and `timer` are the properties for the `virtual-network-network-policy` link.
 ```
    <xsd:element name="virtual-network-network-policy" type="VirtualNetworkPolicyType" />
    <!--#IFMAP-SEMANTICS-IDL Link('virtual-network-network-policy', 'virtual-network', 'network-policy', ['ref']) -->